-While James Beard Award-winning chef Sean Brock is no longer leading the kitchen, his culinary expertise was the guiding force behind this 22-seat, 16-course tasting-menu-only spot that remains a destination for the gastronomically adventurous, featuring the talents of pastry chef Katy Keefe.
-If you're into food "experiences," the price is worth your while.
+While James Beard Award-winning chef Sean Brock is no longer leading the kitchen, his culinary expertise was the guiding force behind this 22-seat, 16-course tasting-menu-only spot that remains a destination for the gastronomically adventurous, featuring the talents of executive chef Ben Norton.
+If you’re into food “experiences,” the price is worth your while.

 Charleston Place may not previously have come to mind when choosing a spot to grab a few beers and watch the game, but that all changed with the opening of Meeting at Market, a highbrow sports bar nestled—you guessed it—on the corner of Meeting and Market streets.
 Upon arrival, settle in at the bar or lounge in one of the back sofa seats and order from an extensive drink list including nearly 10 local brews.
 You can’t go wrong with the menu’s elevated pub fare, including a smoked fish sampling board, fried confit chicken thighs, and a supremely tender salmon filet à la fish and chips.
 And for those who aren’t that into the televised activities, wraparound glass windows provide plenty of opportunities for people watching.